devtron-labs/devtron/docs/user-guide/creating-application/secrets.md

 ## Sub Path
 For multiple files mount at the same location you need to check sub path `bool` field, it will use the file name (key) as sub path.
-Sub Path feature will not be entertain in case of external configmap except AWS Secret Manager, AWS System Manager and Hashi Corp Vault, for these cases `Name (Secret key)` as sub path will be picked up automatically.
+Sub Path feature is not applicable in case of external configmap except AWS Secret Manager, AWS System Manager and Hashi Corp Vault, for these cases `Name (Secret key)` as sub path will be picked up automatically.

 ## File Permission